Relocate to Austria

 - Conversion of a driving licence: As a rule, people with a driving licence from an EU member state or from the EEA do not have to exchange/convert their driving licences.
 However, if the driving licence expires, the validity of the licence has to be extended in the country in which the owner usually resides.
 Rules pertaining to the period of validity or a required medical check-up may differ from one country to the next.
 If the original driving licence is exchanged or converted, the legal regulations of the current country of residence apply.
 Non-EU nationals must convert their driving licence into an Austrian driving licence within a period of six months.
 As a rule, the individual will have to pass a practical driving test.
 The following non-EU countries are exempt from this obligation: all driving licence classes: Andorra, Guernsey, Isle of Man Japan, Jersey, Monaco, San Marino, Switzerland.
 Class B (driving a passenger car): Australia, Bosnia-Herzegovina, Israel, Canada, South Africa, South Korea, USA

 - Registration on FinanzOnline: Every person whose principal place of residence is in Austria is subject to Austrian income tax regulations regardless of where they may be working abroad.
 In order to avoid double taxation, it makes sense to call upon a tax consultant for advice.
 Austria has concluded bilateral agreements with its neighbours and the EU member states to ensure that income tax is only paid in the country in which the taxable person has her or his primary place of residence.
 The employer is responsible for paying income tax and the required social security contributions on behalf of the employees.
 Self-employed persons are responsible for paying their taxes and social security contributions themselves.
-The amount of the income tax to be paid depends on how high the income is (more information on income tax rates).
+The amount of the income tax to be paid depends on how high the income is.
 Whoever earns more than EUR 730 annually in addition to her or his main source of taxable income has to complete an income tax return.
 This is done by completing the form (Form E 1) and submitting it to the responsible tax office.
 A voluntary income tax return can also be submitted if one wants to claim tax deductions on deductible expenses, for example the fixed travel allowance, specialised literature etc. The income tax return may be submitted electronically or online.

 - School enrolment: Compulsory education in Austria begins after the child’s sixth birthday.
 As a rule, parents receive a letter from the responsible school authority on a timely basis in which they are requested to enrol their child in a school.
 If a child relocates to Austria in the course of a school year, the parents must contact the school authority responsible for their place of residence in order to apply for a school place.
 All children of mandatory school age will definitely be given a school place.
 Various school counselling offices are available to support immigrants in enrolling children who are no longer subject to the compulsory education requirement.